peterkaczorowski/kicad-mac-builder/README.md

 Python
 ------
-* Open up Pcbnew.app, and open up the Python scripting console.
+* Open up pcbnew.app, and open up the Python scripting console.
 Type `import pcbnew` and press enter.
 It shouldn't show an error.
 Verify that the build date of Python is the same as the build date of the package.
-* Open up KiCad.app, and open up the Python scripting console.
+* Open up KiCad.app, open up pcbnew, and open up the Python scripting console.
 Type `import pcbnew` and press enter.
 It shouldn't show an error.
-Verify that the build date of Pytohn is the same as the build date of the package.
+Verify that the build date of Python is the same as the build date of the package.
-* Open up the terminal, and run `KiCad.app/Contents/Frameworks/Python.framework/Versions/Current/bin/python`.
+* Open up the terminal, and run `kicad.app/Contents/Frameworks/Python.framework/Versions/3.8/bin/python3`.
 It shouldn't show an error.
 Verify that the build date of Python is the same as the build date of the package.
-* Open up the terminal, and run `cd KiCad.app/Contents/Frameworks/python/site-packages/; ../../Python.framework/Versions/Current/bin/python -m pcbnew`.
+* Open up the terminal, and run `cd kicad.app/Contents/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages; ../../Python.framework/Versions/Current/bin/python3 -m pcbnew`.
 It shouldn't show an error.

 Footprint Wizards
 -----------------